 The MD Transportation Authority (MDTA) offers the following travel tips for the winter months:

-- Consider the Intercounty Connector (ICC)/MD 200 in getting to BWI Airport.
+- Consider the Intercounty Connector (ICC)/MD 200 near Washington D.C. and the I-95 Express Toll Lanes (ETL) in Baltimore to save travel time.

 - Cell phone and car charger